sumit-kumawat/docker-compose/README.md

 ## Troubleshooting
 If you face any issues:

-- Ensure your system is updated: `sudo apt update && sudo apt upgrade -y`
+- Ensure your system is updated: sudo apt update && sudo apt upgrade -y (for Ubuntu/Debian) or yum update -y (for RHEL/CentOS/Fedora) or zypper update -y (for SUSE/OpenSUSE)
-- Check Docker service status: `sudo systemctl status docker`
+- Check Docker service status: sudo systemctl status docker
-- Restart Docker if needed: `sudo systemctl restart docker`
+- Restart Docker if needed: sudo systemctl restart docker

 ## License
 This script is open-source.
 You can modify and distribute it freely.